 As always -- because TUI operate from Bristol which is closest to us -- we start off with them to get quotes for our late 2018 trip.

-2018 was going to be a special year (but she didn't know that yet), so we decided to make this trip a 3 week one.
+I decided to make this trip a 3 week one.
 We would do 1 week outside of Disney (to do Universal Studios and some shopping) then 2 weeks in Disney.

 After talking with TUI like always, they gave me a price for that 3 week holiday.
 1 week at Cabana Bay, 2 weeks at Pop Century, with tickets (both Disney and Universal), dining plan, premium flight upgrade and transfers and they wanted more than I was really okay with.

 I decided on a whim to go into our local Debenhams and visit the Virgin Holidays agents in there, as much as I dislike the idea of driving to Gatwick.
 After telling the agent what I wanted (as described above) she gave me the price.